sahilng/testing-airflow/README.md

-# Airflow LocalExecutor with Docker Compose

-This repo sets up Apache Airflow using:

-- LocalExecutor
-- PostgreSQL as metadata DB
-- Docker Compose
-- Volume-mounted `dags/`, `logs/`, and `plugins/` directories
+# testing-airflow

+A sample Airflow setup using Docker Compose, LocalExecutor, and a Postgres metadata database.

 ## 🔧 Setup